MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 >[!NOTE]
 > The Microsoft Bot Framework `OAuthPrompt` or the `MultiProviderAuthDialog` is supported for SSO authentication.

-If the user is using the application for the first time and user consent is required, the following dialog box appears to continue with the consent experience:
+If the app user is using the application for the first time and user consent is required, the following dialog box appears:

 :::image type="content" source="../../../assets/images/authentication/SSO-bots-auth/bot-consent-box.png" alt-text="Consent dialog for bot SSO":::

-When the user selects **Continue**, the following events occur:
+When the user selects **Continue**, one of the following events occur:

-* If the bot defines a sign in button, the sign in flow for bots is activated that is similar to the sign in flow from an OAuth card button in a message stream.
-The developer must decide which permissions require user's consent.
-This approach is recommended if you require a token with permissions beyond `openId`.
-For example, if you want to exchange the token for graph resources.
+* If the bot UI has a sign-in button, the sign in flow for bots is activated.
+You can determine the permissions that require user's consent.
+Use this approach if you require additional permissions than `openId`.

-* If the bot isn't providing a sign in button on the OAuth card, user consent is required for a minimal set of permissions.
+* If the bot doesn't have a sign-in button on the OAuth card, user consent is required for a minimal set of permissions.
 This token is useful for basic authentication and to get the user's email address.

 ### C# token request without a sign in button